DaVinciGraph/DavinciPic/README.md

 ## dataTitle

-The `dataTitle` attribute allows you to manually set a title that appears when the user hovers over the element.
+The `dataTitle` prop allows you to manually set a title that appears when the user hovers over the element.
 This alternative title will only be used if the returned entity lacks an associated title.

 **For single tokens or entities:** You can provide a single title.<br/>
 **For LP (Liquidity Provider) tokens:** If you know the token is an LP token comprised of two different assets, you can provide both titles separated by a pipe symbol (|).

 ## dataPicUrl

-The dataPicUrl attribute allows you to provide an alternative image URL for the entity displayed.
+The dataPicUrl prop allows you to provide an alternative image URL for the entity displayed.
 This alternative image will only be used if the returned entity lacks an associated picture.

 **For individual entities or tokens:** Supply the URL of the backup image.<br/>
 **For LP (Liquidity Provider) tokens:** If you know that the token is a liquidity provider token composed of two different assets, you can specify both image URLs, separated by a pipe symbol (|).